GuilhermeFrainer/graficos_excel/README.md

 caged: CAGED e Novo CAGED do PDET
 dollar_euro: DEXUSEU from the FRED API
+emprego: tabelas 6318 e 6381 do SIDRA
-ipca: tabela 1737 da API do SIDRA e API do Bacen para expectativas
+ipca: tabela 1737 do SIDRA e API do Bacen para expectativas

 # Links